gonensh/gtmdiff/README.md

 GTMDiff
 =======

-A Chrome extension to for diffing GTM code within DevTools
+A Chrome Devtools extension for highlighting differences in custom code of GTM tags

 Installation options
 --------------------